yash-sjsu/natural_language_ai_pg_extn/README.md

 **Live Demo Preparation**: Orchestrated the preparation of a live demonstration showcasing the NL_AI extension in action.
 The live demo effectively illustrates the practical application of natural language queries in a database context, emphasizing the user-friendly and intuitive nature of the extension.

+## How to import the sample school data
+This project has a SQL data file `school.sql` which can be used to import school database into PostgreSQL database.
+Please use pg_restore tool to do so.
+Documentation can be found at: https://snapshooter.com/learn/import-export-postgresql-database#:~:text=Export%20a%20PostgreSQL%20Database%20with,or%20schemas%20to%20back%20up.